pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

 Instead, the `TxIndexer` mirror the Postgres database by its reliance on SQL queries to update its trees, allowin invalid entries between the two is possible in both directions.
 Invalid transactions can be persisted in Postgres, and invalid Postgres data can be persisted in transactions.
 Part of the savepionts and rollbacks work was to address this discrepancy, and to a large degree it has, but we could eliminate additional possible issues if we simplified the design.

 Part of this work concerns the ongoing savepoints and rollbacks work in that transactions must be inserted first into Postgres and are then _read out_ by the `TreeStore`, meaning that in reality the `TreeStore` is not the source of truth, the PostgreSQL database is by nature of it being possible for data to exist in the database but not in the `KVStores` and vice versa.
-It should be noted the savepoints and rollbacks work can be completed without this refactor, as detailed in option 2.
+It should be noted the savepoints and rollbacks work can be completed without this refactor, as detailed in Option 2.

 ## Context and Problem Statement